hg3994/Tiny-URL/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+These steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version
+* Ruby version used: ruby 2.5.1p57

-* System dependencies

-* Configuration

-* Database creation
+* Rails version used: Rails 5.1.6

-* Database initialization
+* Database used: SQLite3

-* How to run the test suite
+* How to run the application:

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+	* Clone the application from git.

+	* Install the gems required with the command: "bundle install"

+	* Start the rails server with the command: "rails -s"

+	* Hit the URL: http://localhost:3000/urls/show_short_urls in any browser

-* ...
+	* Enjoy!